 However, the authors argued the constant flow of aid is not enough.
 “No amount of international aid can solve Madagascar’s biodiversity crisis.
 Sustained commitment from the national government is essential,” the paper said.
-Conservationists also fear that rapid infrastructure development could give rise to greater environmental damage and biodiversity loss.
+Conservationists also fear that rapid infrastructure development could give rise to greater environmental damage and biodiversity loss in Madagascar.
 The authors say the government must do everything it can to limit the impact of these projects on biodiversity.

 Boosting the tourism sector, as the President plans to do, may benefit local people and drive economic growth—provided the country’s biodiversity is effectively protected.

 The scientists are hopeful the new government will change the fate of Madagascar implementing their policy recommendations.
 “Since his election, President Rajoelina has given positive indications that he recognises the importance of Madagascar’s biodiversity,” said Professor Jones, adding that they would submit a copy of their research paper to his cabinet.